Rosie Lee Tompkins: Personal life

 She was married and divorced twice.
 "Howard" was a married name.
 She was reclusive and fiercely protective of her privacy and the right to privacy of family.
 Family included her mother; several children and stepchildren; and many siblings, grandchildren and great-grandchildren who survived her.

 Death

-Tompkins was found dead at her home in Richmond, California on Friday December 1, 2006.
+Tompkins was found dead at her home in Richmond, California, on Friday December 1, 2006.
 She died aged 70.

+In popular culture

+The song "Rosie Lee" on the 2024 album Pickpocket by Eliza Hardy Jones is "a driving Americana groove about [the] famous quilter."